Last updated: October 2024

 AI chatbots offer 24/7 availability, ensuring that customers can receive assistance whenever they need it.
 This constant accessibility eliminates the limitations of traditional business hours, allowing customers from different time zones to engage with the brand at their convenience.
 In a report by Intercom, 50% of executives name AI’s ability to provide support 24/7 as a top benefit for using AI chatbots.

-Moreover, the instant response times provided by AI chatbots significantly enhance the customer experience.
+Moreover, the instant response times provided by AI chatbots significantly improve the customer experience.
 Customers no longer have to wait for email responses or navigate through complex phone menus; they can access support and receive answers to their queries immediately.
 This rapid response capability boosts customer satisfaction and creates a positive impression of the brand.
 And it matters, as 53% of customers feel that waiting too long for a reply is the most frustrating part of interacting with a business, according to Tidio.

 Consistent and accurate responses, enhancing trust in customer service